-Outgoing and friendly, this type is people person.
-Unlike type A, type B doesn’t do that at expense of their own feelings and well-being; it comes to them naturally, without any effort.
+Outgoing and friendly, this type is a people person.
+Unlike the type A, the type B doesn’t do that at expense of their own feelings and well-being; it comes to them naturally, without any effort.
 Contact with people doesn’t wear them off and they will do great as leaders or at any type of job that requires dealing with people.

 Once again, they are most compatible with their own personality type and AB.
-Talking about discrimination, Korean women consider men with blood type B personality not suitable for marriage due to their playful and flirty disposition.
+Talking about discrimination, Korean women consider men with the blood type B personality not suitable for marriage due to their playful and flirty disposition.

 Blood Type AB Personality

 Freedom-loving AB’s are strong and rational people.
 They don’t worry about little things and usually can assess their life challenges without emotions getting in the way.
 Despite their love for freedom and independent thinking, they don’t have any issues when it comes to relationships and are quite popular.

 Blood Type O Personality Type

 This type is described as responsible, practical, rule-conscious and organized.
 They make excellent leaders and their determination helps them achieve their goals.
 While they are usually liked by other people, they are somewhat loners and need a lot of time alone.